TinyPablo/teacher-helper/README.md

 ## ⚙️ Hardware

-- Microcontroller: Raspberry Pi Pico (or similar)
+- Microcontroller: Raspberry Pi Pico (or compatible MicroPython board)
 - Display: 1.3" OLED (SH1106, I²C)
-- 2 × Buttons (for increasing/decreasing points)
+- 2 × Push buttons (for increasing/decreasing points)
+- Breadboard (for easy assembly)
+- Short wires - the kind that fit snugly into the breadboard)
-- USB cable for power
+- USB cable for power and programming
-- Some electrical tape 😉
+- Some electrical tape 😉�

 ---